Bayesian Variable Selection For Survival Data Using Inverse Moment Priors

-In the S5 algorithm, 30 iterations are used within each temperature.
+In the S5 algorithm 30 iterations were used within each temperature.
 The parameter $d$ was chosen as $2\ceil[\big]{\log(p)}$.
-As described in Section \ref{c4:as5}, $d$ represents the number of candidate covariates that are added to the current model to make the addition set, $\Gamma^+$.
-Each S5 algorithm was run in parallel on 120 CPUs for both simulation cases.
+As described in Section \ref{c4:as5}, $d$ represents the number of candidate covariates that were added to the current model to make the addition set, $\Gamma^+$.
+Each S5 algorithm was run in parallel on 120 CPUs for all three simulation cases.
 The beta-binomial prior was imposed on the model space with $a=1, b=p-a$.
-The hyperparameters of the piMOM prior were selected using the algorithm discussed in Section \ref{hypersel} with $\alpha=0.8$ for all three Cases, imposed as the prior mode.
-Finally, the average run-time of the BVSNLP algorithm for the entire simulation is summarized in Table \ref{c4:simtime}.
+The hyperparameters of the piMOM prior were selected using the algorithm discussed in Section \ref{hypersel} with $\alpha=0.8$ for all three simulation cases, imposed as the prior mode.

+Finally, the average runtimes of the BVSNLP algorithm for the three simulation cases were 29, 20.23 and 27.99 seconds, respectively.

 As demonstrated in Table \ref{c4:simres}, our method performs better than the other two methods according to all selected metrics, regardless of the size of the true model.
 The difference between BVSNLP and ISIS-SCAD is best illustrated as the size of the true model increases.
 GLMNET has significantly higher mean false positive rates than the other two methods.